jaxio/jaxio.github.com/documentation/celerio/introduction.md

 <a name="celerio-engine"></a>
 ### Celerio Engine

-Celerio Engine loads the raw entity-relationship model extracted from your database and a configuration file which instructs Celerio how to refine this model.
+Celerio Engine relies on the raw entity-relationship model extracted by the database schema extractor tool and a configuration file which instructs Celerio how to refine this model.

 Indeed, the extracted model does not carry all the meta information, it is up to you to enrich it.

 For example, through configuration, you may add inheritance to your model.
 From this enriched model, Celerio constructs a graph into memory and let the generation templates access to it when it executes them.

 <a name="celerio-template-packs"></a>
 ### Template packs

 The generation templates that Celerio executes are grouped into jar files called templates packs.

 Celerio loads all the template packs found on the classpath, so make sure you add them as jar dependencies when executing Celerio.

 By default Celerio executes all the templates found in a pack, but this can be configured to filter out certain templates.

 The templates packs are regularly updated to take into account the latest industry standards and practices.
 The current template packs generate some source code that uses the following frameworks or
-standards: SpringFramework, JPA, Hibernate, Bean Validator, Spring Web Flow, RichFaces, etc.
+standards: JSF2, SpringFramework, JPA2, Bean Validation, PrimeFaces, etc.

 ![How Celerio works](images/celerio-phases.png)